Environmental Education, Biodiversity and Stewardship Internship

 - Assistance in building an archival library of photos and slides from previous years

 Selah, Bamberger Ranch Preserve is an ongoing habitat restoration project that has received numerous state and national awards in its 50 years of existence.
 Experiences here are recognized and respected on resumes and college transcripts.
 Our internship is designed for undergraduate students, recent graduates, and graduate students.
 It can be ideal for those in between schooling or taking their next step toward their professional career.
-Work hours are not traditional Monday thru Friday 9-5, hours include some weekends and nights.
+Work hours are not traditional Monday thru Friday 9-5.
+There is room for commuting to area schools for classes in some cases.

 - Outward enthusiasm for nature and the environment